-Prince here is a little unique… He’s bigger than my other males, and likes to fight his hiding cave, branches and anything else he comes into contact with during the breeding season.
+Prince here is a little unique… He’s far bigger than the average length for males, and likes to fight his hiding cave, branches and anything else he comes into contact with during the breeding season.
 He also refuses to sit still for a photo.
 Fortunately, the ladies love him.

 Ball Python size is probably a polygenic trait

 Nine times out of ten, if you buy a captive bred, healthy snake it will grow to the average size for its sex.
 The main reason for this is that size in Ball Pythons is probably a polygenic trait.

 Polygenic traits are those that are governed by several genes, as opposed to just one.
 They are also continuous – meaning that they vary on a scale, but usually fall close to an average.
 Size, measured in height, weight or length is thought to be polygenic in humans and most other animals.

 Over the years, numerous studies have supported the idea of polygenic traits, though there is usually some debate about how many genes are involved for each one.
 Could it be 5 or 500 genes that govern a Ball Python’s length?
 I honestly couldn’t tell you, but I’ll take the word of more experienced scientists than myself that it is several!

 So, what does this tell us?
 Basically, it tells us that there probably isn’t just one gene that determines Ball Python size.
 It also tells us that a unique combination of at least a handful of genes is probably necessary to create an abnormally large or small Ball Python.

 This is in sharp contrast to colour and pattern mutations like pinstripe, that can be inherited easily because they are only one dominant allele of one gene.